MIIC and the Public

 MIIC is a statewide immunization information system that stores electronic immunization records for Minnesota health service providers and for the public.
 MIIC combines immunizations a person has received into a single record, even if the shots were given by different health care providers in the state.
 MIIC helps make sure Minnesotans get the right vaccines at the right time.

-The Web-based application is available to participating health care providers, public health agencies, schools, and child care centers in Minnesota to look up immunization histories and view recommended vaccinations.
-MIIC also offers parents and individuals an easy way to keep track of immunization records for school, child care, and employment.
+The web-based application is available to participating health care providers, public health agencies, schools, and child care centers in Minnesota to look up immunization histories and view recommended vaccinations.
+MIIC also offers people an easy way to keep track of immunization records for school, child care, and employment.